wnjinguet/softwarecarpentry_finalproject/README.md

 Images have been added to demonstrate what the output should be.
 A plot has been added to the repository as a reference for the plot that will be generated.

+As a final note, most of my work was done in sublime as I wanted to make sure that the code ran as I went on.
+So all the updates may not be visible in my history here on Github.